grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 `tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
 If it is true, then SSL/TLS accepts any certificate presented by the server and any host name in that certificate. _You should only use this for testing_, because this mode leaves SSL/TLS susceptible to man-in-the-middle attacks.

-`auth_style` controls which [OAuth2 AuthStyle](https://pkg.go.dev/golang.org/x/oauth2#AuthStyle) is used when token is requested from OAuth provider.
-It determines how `client_id` and `client_secret` are sent to Oauth provider.
-Available values are `AutoDetect`, `InParams` and `InHeader`.
-By default, `AutoDetect` is used.

-Set `empty_scopes` to true to use an empty scope during authentication.
-By default, Grafana uses `user:email` as scope.

-### Email address

-Grafana determines a user's email address by querying the OAuth provider until it finds an e-mail address:

-1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth `id_token` parameter.
-1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
-The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-   **Note**: Only available in Grafana v6.4+.
-1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth `id_token` parameter.
-By default Grafana will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
-1. Query the `/emails` endpoint of the OAuth provider's API (configured with `api_url`), then check for the presence of an email address marked as a primary address.
-1. If no email address is found in steps (1-4), then the email address of the user is set to an empty string.

 ### Groups / Teams

-Similarly, group mappings are made using [JMESPath](http://jmespath.org/examples.html) with the `groups_attribute_path` configuration option.
+Group mappings are made using [JMESPath](http://jmespath.org/examples.html) with the `groups_attribute_path` configuration option.
 The `id_token` is attempted first, followed by the UserInfo from the `api_url`.
 The result of the JMESPath expression should be a string array of groups.

+You can limit access to only members of a given group or list of groups by setting the `allowed_groups` option.

+### Teams

+TODO double-check this as well - are we talking provider teams or Grafana teams?

+If `team_ids` configuration option is set, only users who are members of at least one of the specified Grafana teams will be able to log in.

-Furthermore, Grafana will check for the presence of at least one of the teams specified via the `team_ids` configuration option using the [JMESPath](http://jmespath.org/examples.html) specified via the `team_ids_attribute_path` configuration option.
+Grafana will check for the presence of at least one of the teams specified via the `team_ids` configuration option using the [JMESPath](http://jmespath.org/examples.html) specified via the `team_ids_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the Teams endpoint specified via the `teams_url` configuration option (using `/teams` as a fallback endpoint).
 The result should be a string array of Grafana Team IDs.
 Using this setting ensures that only certain teams is allowed to authenticate to Grafana using your OAuth provider.

-You can limit access to only members of a given group or list of groups by setting the `allowed_groups` option.

 ### Login

-Customize user login using `login_attribute_path` configuration option.
+User login can be cutomized using `login_attribute_path` configuration option.
 Order of operations is as follows:

 1. Grafana evaluates the `login_attribute_path` JMESPath expression against the ID token.
 1. If Grafana finds no value, then Grafana evaluates expression against the JSON data obtained from UserInfo endpoint.
 The UserInfo endpoint URL is specified in the `api_url` configuration option.